SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/342-how-to-redeem-hone-premium.md

 ---

-Once you've received your Hone Premium code from either your Reward Vault or your Redemption Email (sent to your Salad signup email inbox), the following steps will apply Hone Premium to your Hone Account:
+Once you've received your Hone Premium code from either your Reward Vault or your Redemption Email (sent to your Salad sign-up email inbox), the following steps will apply Hone Premium to your Hone Account:

 1. If you haven't already, sign up for Hone [here](http://hone.gg/)
 2. Go to the [Premium Redemption page](https://hone.gg/app/redeem)